apache/trafficcontrol/docs/source/development/traffic_monitor_golang.rst

 HTTP Data Requests
 ------------------
-Data is provided to HTTP requests via the threadsafe shared data objects (see :ref:`Shared Data`).
+Data is provided to HTTP requests via the threadsafe shared data objects (see :ref:`Shared Data <shared-data>`).
 These objects are closed in lambdas created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``.
 This is called by the Ops Config Manager when it recreates the HTTP server.

 Each HTTP endpoint is mapped to a function which closes around the shared data objects it needs, and takes the request data it needs (such as query parameters).
 Each endpoint function resides in its own file in ``traffic_monitor/datareq/``.
 Because each Go HTTP routing function must be a ``http.HandlerFunc``, wrapper functions take the endpoint functions and return ``http.HandlerFunc`` functions which call them, and which are stored in the dispatch map, to be registered with the HTTP server.

+.. _shared-data:

 Shared Data
 -----------